linroger/FinanceCompendium/II. Economics/International/International Finance/International Finance Full chapters/17 Currency Crises East Asian Crisis.md

 important to note that an increase in private agents' expectations of a devaluation will not necessarily lead

-to an actual devaluation in the second-generation models. !e government is continually monitoring the
+to an actual devaluation in the second-generation models.
+The government is continually monitoring the

 costs and benefits of the devaluation and if, for instance, the fixed costs of devaluation are relatively high then